Scheduled MonumentsWalesMeadow Shaft, Minera

 What is Meadow Shaft, Minera?

-Meadow Shaft, Minera is a post-medieval and modern industrial lead mine located in Denbighshire, Wales.
+Meadow Shaft, Minera is a lead mine shaft located in Denbighshire, Wales, dating to the post-medieval and modern industrial period.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE244.

 What period does Meadow Shaft, Minera date from?

 Meadow Shaft, Minera dates from the post medieval/modern period, and is classified as a lead mine.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Meadow Shaft, Minera?